jewettaij/visfd_tutorials/README.md

 and can easily be done in a few hours or less.
 However these manual results are arguably more subjective and potentially less accurate.

-## Rant

-It's 2021.
-I *hate* entering VISFD commands into the BASH terminal.
-I would love to write a python interface to VISFD.
-I would love to provide a graphical interface to VISFD.
-But it's not clear if it would be worth the effort.
-So far, I am not aware of anyone who has used these tools.
-Please let me know if there is actually interest and/or support for developing this kind of software.